siteoptimo/woocommerce-hear-about-us/readme.txt

 1. Done!

 == Frequently Asked Questions ==
-There are no frequently asked questions. :)
+There are no frequently asked questions.
+Head over to the support forums, we'll be glad to give you a quick answer.

 == Screenshots ==
 1. Define your settings in the WooCommerce Account Settings.